The Amazon Echo Dot (5th Gen) ($49) is our pick — it has built-in temperature and motion sensors, an eero Wi-Fi extender.

 Amazon Echo Dot 5th Gen ($49) is the right choice if you: use Alexa, have other smart home devices, want to use it as a smart home trigger (temperature, motion), or want to extend your eero Wi-Fi network.

 Built-in temperature and motion sensors add automation triggers.
 The 5th Gen Echo Dot added ambient temperature sensing and motion detection — not available on the Nest Mini at any price.
-These sensors trigger Alexa Routines: "when motion is detected in the kitchen after 7am, turn on the coffee maker."
+These sensors trigger Alexa Routines: "when motion is detected in the kitchen after 7am, turn on the smart coffee maker."
 PCMag specifically praised this in their 2026 review as the most meaningful 5th Gen upgrade over prior Echo Dots.

 eero Wi-Fi extension.
 Echo Dot 5th Gen includes a built-in eero Wi-Fi node.
 If you have an Amazon eero router, each Echo Dot you add slightly extends your network's range.
 For large homes or dead spots, this is a side benefit that Nest Mini doesn't offer.
 For full Wi-Fi system options, see our best smart home Wi-Fi mesh systems guide.